 Colorado EE Plan

-All Colorado students need to know about the natural systems we all depend on and understand what we must do to interact responsibly with the our environment and safeguard natural resources for future generations.
-The Colorado Environmental Education Plan, adopted by the Colorado Board of Education in 2012, outlines a coordinated strategy between PreK-12 teachers, schools, environmental education providers, and leaders in Colorado to:
+The Colorado Environmental Education Plan, adopted by the Colorado Board of Education in 2012 and revised in 2022, outlines a coordinated strategy between PreK-12 teachers, schools, environmental education providers, and leaders in Colorado to:

 We are all part of the PLAN for environmental education in Colorado.
 How can you be involved?

 Access information to help leaders and decision makers understand the power of environmental education.